JcDenton86/cordova-plugin-panoramaviewer/README.md

 ```

 # If you like
-You can propose additions and contribute or open an issue.
+You can propose additions and/or contribute or open an issue.